stitchdata/docs/_saas-integrations/zendesk/zendesk-latest.md

       {% endcapture %}
       {% include note.html type="single-line" content=zendesk-admin %}

-      1. Next, you'll be prompted to sign into your Zendesk account.
+      1. Next, you'll be prompted to sign into your {{ integration.display_name }} account.
       2. After the authorization process is successfully completed, you'll be directed back to Stitch.
       3. Click {{ app.buttons.finish-int-setup }}.
   - title: "track data"